List includes 13 traveling jobs, no experience required!

 - Cons: You could give yourself a life-long repetitive motion injury.
 Working conditions are generally mediocre, and you often get paid by yield instead of per hour.
 If you’re slow or small, too bad!
 Finally, your employer isn’t invested in you.
 They don’t have much of an incentive to treat you well.

 The linchpin in everyone’s “make money while traveling the world” plan these days is freelancing!
-If you’re traveling with a laptop, check out all the computer-based jobs out there on sites like UpWork hformerly Odesk and Elance, Fiverr, and Mechanical Turk.
+If you’re traveling with a laptop, check out all the computer-based jobs out there on sites like UpWork 8formerly Odesk and Elance, Fiverr, and Mechanical Turk.
 I’ve worked jobs and hired people via Upwork – it’s a great option for making money while traveling the world.
-Guru, and iFreelance are other options.
+Guru is another option.
 If you have a skill to teach, check out Take Lessons.
 For specific ideas, check out 101 Best Side Business Ideas.
 Many on the list are computer-based, location-independent options.

 - Pros: So many options!
 Set your own schedule.
 Work at your leisure.
 You might be like fellow travel blogger Bren, and have great success on Upwork (formerly Elance).
 Once you’re established and have some repeat customers, you get a bit of job security.